Jump to the content

 Yes, I know many who have neither managed to gain a foothold in civilian life.
 The Taller de Vida project was crucial for me.
 After three years at the guerrilla, I was arrested by the police after a battle and ended up in a state facility.
 From there I came to Taller de Vida at around 14 years.
 There I visited the theater group.
 I learned about the theater to reflect on my time as a child soldier.
 Psychological help and support are extremely important for children and adolescents like me - I received them from Taller de Vida.
 Thanks to this help, I made my training as a nurse.
 For me, Taller de Vida is like a second family.
 A family that forgives because I made a lot of mistakes and got a second chance.
 I took them.

-With Taller de Vida and Terre des Hommes, I was even at the United Nations in New York to report on my experience.
-And to hand over Rote handprints to the UN General Secretary, which were collected worldwide as a protest against the use of child soldiers.
+With the help of Taller de Vida and Terre des Hommes I even visited the United Nations in New York to share my experiences and to present the UN Secretary-General with red handprints that had been collected worldwide in protest against the use of child soldiers.

 And what do you do today?